Code-Institute-Submissions/adelliott92-Match-The-Cards_AugResub/README.md

 - [WebAIM Constrast Checker](https://webaim.org/resources/contrastchecker/) - WebAIM Constrast Checker tool was used to ensure contrast between foreground and background colors meets accessibility guidelines.
 - [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) - This tool was used to ensure that web content on the website was more accessible to individuals with disabilities and meet accessibility guidelines.
 - [Can I Use...](https://caniuse.com/) - It was used to check what techologies were supported in different web browser versions.
+- [Webdriver.io](https://webdriver.io/) - This browser automation framework was used to test application a number of times to if it was produce any errors when user is playing the application repeatedly.

 #### Further Testing

+Manual Testing
 - The website was tested in Google Chrome, Mozilla Firefox Developer, Opera, Microsoft Edge, Safari and Internet Explorer.
 - The website was tested across a multipe device resolutions using Google Chrome developer tools and Mozilla Firefox developer tools.
 - Family, Code Institute Mentor, Friends and work colleagues were asked to test and review the website to spot any issues from their devices and get their point of view of what they thought about the website.

+Automated Testing
+- Webdriver.io was used for automating testing to test site functionality and to see if the site would crash if played repeatedly over a number of times.

 <a name="deployment"></a>
 ### Deployment